Lou Rhodes: Career

-Originally from Manchester, Rhodes was born to a folk singer mother Annie Burton.
+Originally from Manchester, Rhodes was born to a folk-singer mother, Annie Burton.
 She grew up around the English folk scene and worked as a photographer in the early 1990s.
-Rhodes met engineer Andy Barlow through a friend and recorded a demo tape together, forming the band Lamb.
-It resulted in a six album deal with Mercury Records in 1995.
+Rhodes met sound engineer Andy Barlow through a friend and recorded a demo tape together, forming the band Lamb.
+It resulted in a six-album deal with Mercury Records in 1995.
 In 2004, Rhodes and Lamb collaborator Barlow split and both began to pursue solo ventures.

 Rhodes started her own record label, Infinite Bloom, at the beginning of 2006, to issue her debut solo album Beloved One, which was shortlisted for the Nationwide Mercury Music Prize the same year.
 This album explored the folk side of Rhodes's music, which was previously undisplayed while performing in Lamb, although songs such as "Fortress" are reminiscent of her times playing in Lamb.
 She has been described as following a Nick Drake path as a singer-songwriter.
 In February 2006, she performed together with other female folk singers at the Daughters of Albion event, which was broadcast by BBC 4.
 Rhodes has performed at Glastonbury Festival a number of times.

 In April 2007, her debut was re-released in the US through Cooking Vinyl Records, adding three bonus tracks.
 Rhodes' second album Bloom was released through A&G Records on 1 September 2007.
 It featured Emre Ramazanoglu (drums) and Stephen Junior (guitar).
-On 24 September 2007 she released the first single from Bloom, called "The Rain".
-In October 2007 Lou Rhodes began a tour to promote the album, however the tour was cut short after the death of her sister.
+On 24 September 2007, she released the first single from Bloom, called "The Rain".
+In October 2007, Rhodes began a tour to promote the album, however the tour was cut short after the death of her sister.

-In 2009, Lamb reunited for a tour followed by an album 5 in 2010.
-During this same period, Rhodes recorded her third album, One Good Thing in the space of two weeks.
-Largely acoustic, the eleven songs were recorded with the assistance of Barlow at his studio.
-It was released in March 2010 and distributed by Ninja Tune.
+In 2009, Lamb reunited for a tour. followed by the album 5. in 2010.
+During this same period, Rhodes recorded her third album, One Good Thing, in the space of two weeks.
+Largely acoustic, the 11 songs were recorded with the assistance of Barlow at his studio.
+The album was released in March 2010 and distributed by Ninja Tune.

 In anticipation of her fourth album release, Rhodes released the singles "All The Birds" in April, and "All I Need" in June 2016.
 A month later, the album theyesandeye was released through Nude Records.
-Part financed through Pledge Music, the eleven songs were co-produced by Simon Byrt.
+Part financed through Pledge Music, the 11 songs were co-produced by Simon Byrt.
 It includes a cover of the song "Angels" originally performed by The xx.
 Other contributors include Ian Kellet (guitars), Nikolaj Bjerre (drums), Danny Keane (strings) and Tom Moth (harp).